upxlabs/magic-buttons-sketch-plugin/README.md

 Inside Sketch:

-First select the symbol you want to relabel and press a keyboard command <b>(cmd + shift + m)</b>.
+1 - First select the symbol you want to relabel and press a keyboard command <b>(cmd + shift + m)</b>.
-* It just work with symbols!
+<b>It just work with symbols!</b>

-The the prompt will open, type in the new desired label and hit enter.
+2 - The the prompt will open, type in the new desired label and hit enter.

-Magical!
+3 - Magical!
 The button is going to be automatically resized to fit the new text with padding settings preserved as you defined in the symbol.

+<b>View how it works here:</b>
 <img src="https://github.com/upxlabs/magic-buttons-sketch-plugin/blob/master/documentation-images/resize-button-example.gif" />

+Tip:
+You can select more than one at the same time, it will ask new label for each in a separated prompt.

 ## Buttons Template